Liz Goodwin: WRI

 During 2021 Goodwin led the work on food loss and waste for the UN Food System Summit that was held in September of that year.
 This resulted in significant government involvement, around the globe, in achieving the UN Sustainability Development Goal 12.3.

 ReLondon (formerly LWARB)

 In February 2017, the Mayor of London, Sadiq Khan, appointed Goodwin as the Chair of the London Waste and Recycling Board (LWARB) in 2020 the name was changed to ReLondon to better reflect the substance of what the organisation does being the promotion of resource efficiency in London.

 Goodwin has been asked by Sadiq Khan to mastermind the achievement of a number of goals by ReLondon including getting the capital on the path to increasing the recycling rate substantially by 2030; creating jobs in reuse, repair, re-manufacturing and materials innovation to support London's transition to the circular economy; and helping London become a net zero-carbon city by 2050.

 The appointment of Goodwin was originally confirmed by a hearing of the GLA Confirmations Committee on 20 February 2017 and was reconfirmed by the same committee in August 2020.

+In October 2024, Goodwin announced that she was stepping down as Chair of ReLondon, having completed two terms as Chair.